Sjeiti/ronvalstarnl/src/data/markdown/post_shadow-dom.md

 </script>
 ```

 Since shadow DOM *does* inherit CSS rules, a common rule inside the shadow DOM styling is [`all: initial;`](https://developer.mozilla.org/en-US/docs/Web/CSS/all), and only let specific properties inherit.
-Like so:
+Like a sieve:

 ```CSS
 :host {